nus-cs2103-AY2526S1/ip/docs/README.md

 ```
 Ok, I've removed this task:
 [E][ ] team meeting (from: 05-05-2025 5pm to: 6pm)
-There are X remaining tasks.
+There are 2 remaining tasks.
 ```
 ### 8. Find Tasks on a specific date
 Search for deadline tasks on a specific date.